The case against Python

 Or, how to implement a switch statement in Python.
 Because why not.

-Using closures and the decorator syntax, we can make something that looks reasonably close to a simple switch statement in Python.
-The idea is this: we’ll design a simple factory function to generate both a case
+reasonably close to a simple switch statement in Python.
+The idea is this:

-function that can be used as a decorator to register cases in our switch and a run
+can be used as a decorator to register cases in our switch and a run

-function to run our switch statement.
+to run our switch statement.

 def switch(expr):